 Hundreds of employees quit Hanoi’s first metro line

-The Hanoitimes - If all goes well, the metro line should begin commercial operation by the end of next month, according to Hanoi's mayor.
+If all goes well, the metro line should begin commercial operation by the end of next month, according to Hanoi's mayor.

 Hundreds of employees have given up their jobs at Hanoi's Cat Linh-Ha Dong metro line over the past year due to repeated delays of the completion of the project, local media quoted Hanoi Mayor Nguyen Duc Chung as saying.